 Additionally, you acknowledge that the collection and use of your personal information by third parties may be subject to separate privacy policies and/or the laws of other jurisdictions.

 7. Access To Personal Information

 You may request access to the personal information the Group holds about you.

 The procedure for gaining access is as follows:

-- All requests for access to your personal information must be made in writing and addressed to the Privacy Officer.
+a.
+All requests for access to your personal information should be made in writing and addressed to the Privacy Officer.

-- You must provide as much detail as possible regarding the business entity, department or person to whom you believe your personal information has been provided, and when.
+b.
+You should provide as much detail as possible regarding the business entity, department or person to whom you believe your personal information has been provided, and when, as well as detail regarding the type of information to which you are seeking access.
 This will allow the Group to process your request faster.